 This specialization course is focused on legal aspects of UN peace operations.
-It is focused on legal aspects of UN peace operations.
 This includes “traditional” UN peacekeeping operations such as the United Nations Emergency Force I, through later operations such as the UN Force in Cyprus (UNFICYP) until recent UN operations such as the United Nations Mission in South Sudan (UNMISS) and international territorial administrations such as the United Nations Mission in Kosovo (UNMIK).
 The course will deal inter alia with the following aspects of peace operations: legal basis of peace operations; use of force and Rules of Engagement; Status of Forces Agreements and jurisdiction, and responsibility for internationally wrongful acts and claims.
 Guest speakers will be invited to share their expertise on specific issues.
 The course will try to balance practical and theoretical legal aspects of peace operations.

 Disclaimer: This course has been updated to the best of our knowledge at the current time of publishing.
 Due to the Covid 19 pandemic and the fluctuating changes in lock down regulations all information contained within this course description are subject to change up to 1 September 2020.